 Care must be taken to avoid unintended authority in a power of attorney.
 Recently a credit card company sued a client on an old debt.
 The client is elderly and lives in the memory care unit of an assisted living facility.
 The credit card company served the Summons and Complaint upon the client’s daughter, at the daughter’s residence.
 The client has never lived at the daughter’s residence.
 The daughter is the client’s attorney-in-fact under a durable power of attorney.
 Like all of my general durable powers of attorney, this one provides that it may be exercised only for the principal’s benefit, and it does not authorize the attorney-in-fact to accept service of process for the principal.
 The District Court granted my motion to quash the return of service.
 Going forward, my general durable powers of attorney will specifically provide that the attorney-in fact does not have power to accept service of process for the principal.

-In most cases a power of attorney should be immediately effective.
-Banks and other third parties will not rely upon a power of attorney which springs into effect upon the principal’s incapacity.
+In most cases, a power of attorney should be immediately effective.
+Banks and other third parties cannot be expected to bring a legal proceeding to adjudicate the principal’s capacity or incapacity.
+They simply will not rely upon a power of attorney which springs into effect upon the principal’s incapacity.

 Death Of Principal